 Junior Marshals - It is considered academic excellence for a student to be named to represent Chatham High School as a Junior Marshal.
-A student can earn this honor by being ranked in the top 25 of his class at the end of the first semester of his junior year for courses taught at the 9th-grade level and above.
+A student can earn this honor by being ranked in the top 15 of their class at the end of the first semester of their junior year for courses taught at the 9th-grade level and above.